Florida - St. Petersburg-Clearwater

 Carry Environmental Group's Message to Visitors

 A webinar by the local convention and visitors bureau featured the local affiliate of Keep America Beautiful.
 The organization has a strong base of support from the county’s residents.
-However, because the destination is home to multiple award-winning beaches including Clearwater Beach, Madeira Beach, Treasure Island, St. Pete Beach and Caladesi Island State Park, it attracts 12-15 million visitors annually.
+However, because the destination is home to numerous award-winning beaches, including Clearwater Beach, Madeira Beach, Treasure Island, St. Pete Beach and Caladesi Island State Park, it attracts 12-15 million visitors annually.
 Keep Pinellas Beautiful (KPB) desires to target, reach and educate visitors to do their part in preserving the area’s natural beauty.

 A follow-up call was scheduled with representatives of the organization to share background on when and how to reach the industry, the best methods to engage them and optimum ways to become a viable resource for the travel media.
 As opportunities presented themselves, we continued to share and provide insights.

 To help Keep Pinellas Beautiful, we shared how to: